Epilogue Announces Launch In BC!

 An Enduring Power of Attorney (EPOA) is a document that appoints an individual to take care of making decisions about your property and finances if you become unable to manage them yourself.
 This includes things like general banking needs, paying bills, and managing investments.

 The person making the EPOA is called the “Adult”.
-When it comes to real estate, the Adult has two options:
+When it comes to property, the Adult has two options:

 - Not authorize their attorney(s) to deal with real estate.
 If this is the case, they don’t need to have their signatures certified and can choose to sign their EPOA in the presence of a lawyer/notary or simply two witnesses.

-In B.C. the attorney(s) are also required to sign the EPOA.
+In B.C. the attorney(s)’s signature is also required for a EPOA.

 What is a Representation Agreement and do I need one?